Tambara-Yamagami Categories over the Reals: The Non-Split Case

-also sends all the coefficients to themselves, so we can assume $\omega(1)=1$.
-However when $g$ \emph{doesn't} conjugate, we may not be able to assume this.

-With our normalization assumptions in place, our next task is to determine what dependencies there are between the coefficients.
+With our normalization assumptions in place, we can continue to determine the dependencies between the coefficients.
 To start, we can set $c=1$ in Equation \ref{Complex11} to find that $\alpha_3=1$.
 Next, we set $c=1$ in Equation \ref{Complex6} to find that $\beta_1=1$.
-By setting $c=1$ in Equation \ref{Complex7} instead of \ref{Complex6}, we discover that $\beta_3=1$.
+By setting $c=1$ in Equation \ref{Complex7}, we see that $\beta_3\equiv1$.

 Let us turn our attention now to $\alpha_2$ and $\beta_2$.
-By setting $c=1$ in Equation \ref{Complex8}, we can deduce that
+By setting $c=1$ in Equation \ref{Complex8}, we get that